rywng/config.nvim/README.md

 ## Install Instructions

- > Install requires Neovim 0.9+.
+ > Install requires latest neovim release.
 Always review the code before installing a configuration.

 Clone the repository and install the plugins: